-From this, Joyce inferred that “we should have a higher level of concern and caution in the specific vaccine that is being used, because not all vaccines are equal in meeting safety standards.”
-While the BBC article made her hesitant to take the vaccine, she told me she understood that it would be important for her to do so to protect those around her.
+From this, Joyce said she drew the conclusion that “we should have a higher level of concern and caution in the specific vaccine that is being used, because not all vaccines are equal in meeting safety standards.”
+While this isn’t necessarily true, as the vaccines have all been assessed to high safety standards, the BBC article made her hesitant to take the vaccine – though, she told me, she understood that it would be important for her to do so to protect those around her.

-Another interviewee, Cherlyn Lim, 22, told me she had friends who had suffered from some side effects due to the vaccine, and also that her mother’s friend passed away shortly afterwards after taking the vaccine.
+Another interviewee, Cherlyn Lim, 22, told me she had friends who had suffered from some side effects due to the vaccine, and she had also heard that her mother’s friend passed away shortly afterwards after taking the vaccine.

-“It might be due to other reasons”, she admitted, “but we won’t know the real cause, but having [passed away] after the jab, could be a factor”.
+“It might be due to other reasons”, she admitted, “but because we don’t know the real cause, it makes me worry that the jab could be a factor”.
 She added that after hearing such an incident, she “didn’t have the confidence [to take the vaccine]”

 The concept of “wait and see” has been described as a “prisoner’s dilemma” by Dr Bauch – the idea in decision analysis whereby two individuals act only in their own self-interest, leading to an unfavourable outcome.
 When the number of people being infected by the virus is low, people can feel that they are less at risk and become less cautious, which in turn causes the infection level to increase again.